Chris Flexen chose Rockies for starting chance, could get first crack with Colorado after road trip

 He altered his pitch repertoire for it and tried to work on new ways to throw hitters off balance in a relief role.
 But the lack of process each day is what knocked Flexen out of his own balance.

-"For this year, I was just really worked on some things like breaking balls and a sweeper early on," Flexen said.
-"It never got sharper, and then transitioning into the bullpen was tougher without any kind of routine — I was mostly pitching in decided games.
+"For this year, I was just really working on some things like breaking balls and a sweeper early on," Flexen said.
+"It never got sharper, and then transitioning into the bullpen was tougher without any kind of routine; I was mostly pitching in decided games.
 I just had to grind it out and now I have a chance to return to my strengths."

 The competitor inside that drove him to the majors was no longer able to show its teeth.